lafleurdeboum/servicewall/README.md

 ### Logs

+WARNING : ServiceWall will not log igmp traffic.
+All igmp packets are silently dropped.
+You may allow those, in which case they will be silently accepted.

 Particular attention was taken to logs.
 Logs are stored in systemd's `servicewall-logs.service`.
 Journald takes care it can't fill the hard drive, and that it's readable only to staff.
 Firewall logs are critical information,